naorbash/stock-portfolio-manager/README.md

 ### App's recommendation for the most performing client's stock in previous days:
-- **URL** will contain the client's id in the route and past days will be entered in the query string and it is limited to the amount supported by the history file:
+- **URL** will contain the client's id in the route and past days will be entered in the query string, pastDays are limited to the amount supported by the history file:
 ```
 /api/portfolio/performance/{clientId}?pastDays=5
 ```